Bboy9090/GhostWriter-/PRD.md

 # Planning Guide

-A local-only, security-focused payment card metadata manager that helps users organize and quickly find their cards without ever storing sensitive data like full card numbers or CVVs.
+A local-only, security-focused payment card metadata manager with spending insights that helps users organize and track their cards and transactions without ever storing sensitive data like full card numbers or CVVs.

 **Experience Qualities**:
 1. **Secure** - Every interaction reinforces that sensitive data is protected, with visual cues and clear messaging about what is and isn't stored
 2. **Reassuring** - The PIN lock, panic wipe, and security warnings create confidence that the tool prioritizes user safety
-3. **Efficient** - Powerful search, filtering, and sorting capabilities make finding the right card instantaneous
+3. **Efficient** - Powerful search, filtering, and sorting capabilities make finding the right card instantaneous, while analytics provide actionable spending insights

-**Complexity Level**: Light Application (multiple features with basic state) This is a focused tool with several interconnected features (card CRUD, authentication, security measures) but maintains a single-view paradigm with modals for interactions.
+**Complexity Level**: Light Application (multiple features with basic state) This is a focused tool with several interconnected features (card CRUD, authentication, security measures, usage tracking, analytics dashboard) but maintains a tabbed single-view paradigm with modals for interactions.

 ## Essential Features